Loans Personal Loans

 If you’re interested in a home equity line of credit (HELOC) instead of a lump-sum home improvement loan, Figure2 could be a good option for your upcoming home project.
 This lender offers up to $250,000 for renovations, and borrowers can choose terms of between five and 30 years.

-Figure could potentially be a good option for ongoing renovations because it’s a line of credit, not a lump-sum loan, so you could borrow as you go, only tapping into your credit line when you need to do so.
-This might offer more flexibility if you are unsure about project costs.
+Figure could be a good option for ongoing renovations because it’s a line of credit, not a loan that disburses all the funds upfront, so you could borrow as you go, only tapping into your credit line when you need to.
+This might offer more flexibility if you aren’t sure how much your project will cost or how long it’ll take.

 Read our Figure loan review.